ChatKBQA: A Generate-then-Retrieve Framework for Knowledge Base Question Answering with Fine-tuned Large Language Models: Experiments

 \subsection{Ablation Study (RQ2)}

-In order to validate the effectiveness of the generation and retrieval phases of ChatKBQA separately, we ablate the two phases separately.
+To validate the effectiveness of the generation and retrieval phases of ChatKBQA, we ablate the two phases separately.
 For the generation phase, we use 20\%, 40\%, 60\%, and 80\% of the training data for fine-tuning versus full training set fine-tuning.
+For the retrieval phase, to validate entity retrieval (ER) and relation retrieval (RR) separately, we remove ER or RR from the framework and obtain three simplified variants for comparison.

-As shown in Figure~\ref{a}, the effect of KBQA gets better as the training volume increases, proving the effectiveness of fine-tuning.
-For the retrieval phase, in order to validate entity retrieval (ER) and relation retrieval (RR) separately, we removed ER or RR from the framework and obtained three simplified variants (\textbf{ChatKBQA w/o ER}, \textbf{ChatKBQA w/o RR} and \textbf{ChatKBQA w/o ER,RR}) at four different beam sizes for comparison.
-As shown in Figure~\ref{b}, an increase in beam size significantly increases the effect, and both ER and RR contribute to the results, with ER contributing more to the results than RR because ChatKBQA w/o RR is better than ChatKBQA w/o ER.
+\textbf{Effectiveness of LLM's Fine-tuning. } As shown in Figure~\ref{a}, the performance of KBQA gets better as the training volume increases, proving the effectiveness of fine-tuning.
+We also observe that the F1 score has exceeded 70\% when only using 20\% training data to fine-tune, which indicates that the fine-tuned LLMs are also effective at learning from a limited dataset.
+As shown in Figure~\ref{b}, we also utilize beam search to improve the generation performance, detailed in Appendix~\ref{beam}.

+\textbf{Effectiveness of Entity Retrieval (ER). } As shown in Figure~\ref{b}, ER improves about 15 percentage points on average over no oracle entity linking in the F1 score at different beam sizes.
+This is because, after LLM's fine-tuning, the generated logical forms contain entities unseen in the train set, which can be further aligned to KB after retrieving the entities from the KB entity set.

+\textbf{Effectiveness of Relation Retrieval (RR). } As shown in Figure~\ref{b}, RR enhances the F1 score by an average of 5\% across various beam sizes in ablation experiments.
+Although relations are rarely directly present in natural language questions, the number of thousand-level relations in the KB is still small compared to the tens of millions of entities, and the LLM perceives relational information well during fine-tuning.
+Thus, RR does not improve performance as much as ER, but combined with ER, RR makes KBQA perform at its best.